 So I took to the coping measure I had always used to express my feelings: this blog.
 I wrote in a fury a post with words that expressed my hatred.
 My vision was red as my fingers flew across the keyboard, and I ground my teeth as I clicked “Publish.”

 I wrote only the truth.
 Yet, the words I wrote went beyond my emotions — they were charged with the power of personal information.
 I awoke the next morning with what can only be described as a “fury hangover.”
 That post in particular only survived for a day’s time before I took it down.
 I instantly regretted my lapse in judgment.
 But my words had held power, and their warpath could not be remedied.

 That lapse in my self-control is one of my deepest regrets to this day.
-Even after apologizing to my ex and his family for topics devolved in my ranting post, the damage was unmendable.
+Even after reaching out to apologize to my ex for topics devolved in my ranting post, the damage was unmendable.
 I burned bridges to relationships I treasured and I tarnished my own image with a number of my friends.
 Yet, the whole situation provided a new foundation on which to build my life — and I set forth to become more cognitive of my words and my intentions behind using them.

 Seeing the comment this weekend from this blast-from-the-past, I am again reminded how powerful words can be.
 How unbelievable is it that a girl I’ve never met was so impacted by my words from nearly four years ago that she found me on Instagram in 2020 to call out my morals?
 Anger could easily lick my wounds, but I am trying to take this little remembrance as a sign that I need to continue growing in knowledge of how to use my words for good.

 While sometimes we cannot erase moments in time where we misused our words, there is always an opportunity to begin recognizing that words have power.
 Words are never “just words.”